Jun 27, 2017, 11:13:09 AM CDT May 31, 2024, 11:51:09 AM CDT

 Developmental milestones achieved by age 1:

-• Sitting and standing up on their own.
+• Sitting independently and pulling up to stand on their own

 Developmental milestones achieved by age 2: